Redmi Note 10S review: unboxing and first impression

 The Note 10 range from Xiaomi was launched last week with the Redmi Note 10S and Notes 10 5G extended by two more devices.
 Both in terms of price and hardware, the new smartphones are quite impressive.
 In this article we want to take a closer look at the 10S.

-For just 249 euros, customers can get an OLED panel, a 64 megapixel quad camera and a 5.000 mAh battery.
-On paper, the smartphone can convince all along the line, but you will find out in a few weeks whether this will also be the case in everyday life in my detailed review.
-But now I first unpack the device and report on my first impressions.
+For only 249 euros, customers get an OLED panel, a 64 megapixel quad camera and a 5.000 mAh battery, among other things.
+On paper, the smartphone can convince across the board, but you will find out in a few weeks in my detailed test report whether this will also be the case in everyday life.
+But now I'll unpack the device and report on my first impressions.

 Redmi Note 10S: unboxing